Abeeway/abeeway-geolocation-module/docs/Type1WL-EVB_first_flash.md

 available commands or options.
 Commands can be abbreviated as long as they remain unambiguous.

-- FW version is available with command: `sys version`
+- MFG Application version is available with command: `system version`
-- BLE and FUS version is available with command: `ble version`
+- BLE and FUS versions are available with command: `ble version`
-- LR11xx version is available with command: `lr11 firm version`
+- LR11xx version is available with command: `lr11xx firmware version`
+- MT3333 version is available with command: `gnss mt3333 version`
-- LoRa info (Mac, Region, DEVEUI...) is available with command: `lora information`
+- LoRa info (Mac, Region, DEVEUI...) is available with command: `lora info`

 ### 3.2 Update of the LR1110